ZuBB/portage3/issues.md

     + ~~post processing hooks~~
     + keep in mind that need to have easy way to debug specified item(s)
 * 'tables population' scripts
+    + versions
     + wrong handling of homepages: ebuild may refer to 1+ homepage
     + use flags stuff
     + dependancies
     + installed stuff
+    + rework scripts that have size more than 2kB
     + find another way of getting available EAPIs
 * setup scripts
     + ~~new script for getting data/setting/check available apps/props/pathes~~